IreneLopezM/Mariposa-Sagrada-Historieta-animada-interactiva-enfocada-a-la-Mariposa-Monarca/README.md

 <br>

 ## 1. What is the cartoon about?
-It is a desktop application that shows the migratory route and the natural and unnatural challenges that the Monarch Butterfly faces to reach its destination, the hibernation forests; in order to promote awareness in the conservation of this insect and its habitat.
+It's a desktop application that shows the migratory route and the natural and unnatural challenges that the Monarch Butterfly faces to reach its destination, the hibernation forests; in order to promote awareness in the conservation of this insect and its habitat.

 The cartoon is divided into five sequential chapters, each one dealing with a cause of mortality for the monarch butterfly.
 During each chapter the user must make different decisions in order to safeguard as many butterflies as possible.